NYX1122/Arrowverse/README.md

 ## Description

-[ShowViewer](https://arrowshowviewer.herokuapp.com/) is a react web application that utilizes TVMAZE APIs to provide information regarding the television show, Arrow, and other shows as well in the future.
+[ShowViewer](https://arrowshowviewer.herokuapp.com/) is a react web application, stylized with Material UI, that utilizes TVMAZE APIs to provide information regarding the television show, Arrow.

 ## Table of Contents